xiaoyuze88/end_pager/README.md

 	}
 ```

-Besides , if you need to support low versions of IE, like IE 6 and IE7, you might need to plus those code below in your html.
+Besides , if you need to support low versions of IE, like IE 6 and IE7, you might need to plus those code below in your html because they don't support `window.hashchange` event.
 ```javascript
 <!--[if lte IE 7]>
 	<script type="text/javascript" src="js/hashchange.js"></script>